canonical/operator/README.md

 If you need help, have ideas, or would just like to chat with us, reach out on
 IRC: we're in [#smooth-operator] on freenode (or try the [webchat]).

-We also pay attention to juju's [discourse], but currently we don't actively post there outside of our little corner of the [docs]; most discussion at this stage is on IRC.
+We also pay attention to Juju's [discourse], but currently we don't actively post there outside of our little corner of the [docs]; most discussion at this stage is on IRC.